 A period of deloading can even help you gain more strength.

-A study that was published in the Journal of Strength and Conditioning Research found that athletes achieved greater strength when they did training routines that concentrated on them increasing or lowering resistance according to how they felt rather than by training in such a way that they increased the resistance and intensity of their training in a progressive fashion.
+A study that was published in the Journal of Strength and Conditioning Research found that athletes achieved greater strength when they did training routines that concentrated on increasing or lowering resistance according to how they felt rather than by training in such a way that they increased the resistance and intensity of their training in a progressive fashion.

 When taking a deload week, you’re actually not avoiding exercise and eating unhealthily.
 You’re not kicking your feet up and avoiding the gym.